Frequent Questions: Recreational Fishing Survey and Data Standards

 - Published new queries to provide a preview of our switch to cumulative (rather than wave-specific) estimates (see Standard 7.2.1) and our adoption of a precision threshold (see Standard 126.96.36.199).

 - Held a Data User Seminar Series to provide stock assessors and fisheries analysts with best practices for accessing, analyzing, and using recreational fishing data.

-If additional support is needed, partners and data customers are encouraged to contact the Marine Recreational Information Program’s Program Management Team or identify needs in their next Regional Implementation Plan.
+If additional support is needed, partners and data customers are encouraged to contact members of the Marine Recreational Information Program’s Program Management Team or identify needs in their next Regional Implementation Plan.

-Will National Saltwater Angler Registry MOAs need to be updated as part of the transition to the standards?
+Will National Saltwater Angler Registry Memoranda of Agreement between NOAA Fisheries and States need to be updated as part of the transition to the standards?

 The preferred approach would involve cooperatively working with state agencies to achieve the standards.